shhivaakoppula/SHIVA_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

 ### B. Video_fps<br />

-**Video FPS (Frames Per Second):** The number of individual frames displayed per second in a video, determining its smoothness and motion quality.<br />
+-**Video FPS (Frames Per Second):** The number of individual frames displayed per second in a video, determining its smoothness and motion quality.<br />

 ### Input & Output: